-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank the member for his question.
-Even though I'm not responsible, we are constantly telling the federal government about the issue of homeless in Nunavut.
+Even though I'm not responsible, as the Minister responsible for Homelessness, I am always encouraging the federal government to address the issue of homelessness and in fact, last week I told them that homelessness is a growing problem that we're struggling with.
 Thank you, Mr. Speaker.